-On the 50th Anniversary of the Foundation of Sherubtse, I wish all the Royal University of Bhutan, teachers who taught, and are still teaching, there – and students and alumni a warm Tashi Delek on this impressive milestone.
+On the 50th Anniversary of the Foundation of Sherubtse, I wish the Royal University of Bhutan, teachers who taught, and are still teaching, there – and students and alumni a warm Tashi Delek on this impressive milestone.

-Enjoy reading the full account of what happened on 26th May 1968 on this Kuensel report of 30th May 1968.
+Anyway, enjoy reading the full account of what happened on 26th May 1968 on this Kuensel report of 30th May 1968.

 This headline might bring excitements in some people – and solace in others.
 A pay raise?
 Yes, of course, why not?
 It is about time.
 When was the last raise, anyway?
 With living standards increasing month by month – and not even by year-by-year, it is absolutely necessary.
 Right?

 Did the last pay revision leave us in a better position?
 I don’t think so.
 In fact, some of us might be in a worse situation than before.
 What guarantee is there then, that this time around, we would be able to solve our financial woes – once and for all?
 Are we not stuck in this vicious cycle of salary-increase-everything-increase zero sum game?
 Won’t it cause another spike in cost-push inflation of basic commodities in the market?
 I say we, although I am no more a civil servant but for much my working life, spanning close to 25 years, I have been in the government or in a government-owned corporation.
 I won’t be surprised if yesterday’s headline news has already prompted some house owners to increase the rent from next month.
 Jaigaon merchants would have acted on it for sure.